AdobeDocs/uix/src/pages/services/aem-cf-console-admin/api/action-bar/index.md

     },
 });
 ```
-The `defaultButtons` constant contains the buttons that will be rendered every time, no matter what condition is.
+he defaultButtons constant contains the buttons that will be rendered every time, regardless of the condition.
-On the line `const selections = await guestConnection?.host?.fragmentSelections?.getSelections?.() || [];`
+On the line `const selections = await guestConnection?.host?.fragmentSelections?.getSelections?.() || []`;
-we get information about current list of selected content fragments.
+we get information about the current list of selected content fragments.

-Based on quantity of selected content fragments we rendered different set of buttons.
+Based on the quantity of selected content fragments, we render different sets of buttons.

 In case if selected more then one content fragment (`selections.length > 1`) the default buttons and button with id "two_and_more_selected" will be rendered
 In case if selected just one content fragment the default button and button with id "one_or_less_selected" will be rendered

-This technic provides possibility to build complex logic behind the buttons rendering.
+This technique allows for building complex logic behind the button rendering.